khx0/prml-walkthrough/chapter_01/figure_1.17_bayesian_polynomial_curve_fitting/README.md

 # Bayesian polynomial curve fitting example

 For reference see chapter 1, p.
-31 and figure 1.17 of "Pattern Recognition and Machine Learning" by Christopher Bishop
+31 and figure 1.17 of "Pattern Recognition and Machine Learning" by Christopher Bishop.

 ## Agenda: